 Term of appointment: March 2012-March 2019

 Mr. Roberts was appointed to the Governing Board on March 2, 2012, to represent the Ocklawaha River Basin (Area 3).
 He was reappointed to a four‑year term on March 27, 2015.
 The board elected him vice chairman on Nov.
 12, 2014, and re-elected him on Nov.
 10, 2015, Nov.
 15, 2016, Nov.
 14, 2017, and Nov.
 13, 2018.
 Prior to that date, Mr. Roberts served for a year as secretary beginning on Nov.
 12, 2013.
+He became chairman on March 12, 2019.
 Mr. Roberts is an attorney with the law firm of Klein and Klein in Ocala, where he has worked since 2006.
 His practice focuses on real estate, probate and commercial law.
 He has a Bachelor of Arts degree in economics from the University of Florida and a law degree from Stetson University.
 A sixth-generation Floridian, Mr. Roberts is active in community affairs, including serving on the boards of directors of the Boys and Girls Club of Marion County and the College of Central Florida Foundation.
 He has also served as a member of the Ocala 2035 Leadership Counsel, as a Division Chair for the United Way 2009 Campaign Cabinet, as counsel for the Florida Agriculture Center and Horse Park Authority and is a member of the Metropolitan Ocala Rotary Club.

 Term of appointment: April 2011-March 2019